-As with many Salticidae, adult males of the Lyssomanes jumping spiders have brightly-colored and large chelicerae, which they use as weapons during contests.
+As with many Salticidae, adult males of the Lyssomanes jumping spiders have brightly colored and large chelicerae, which they use as weapons during contests.
 Plus, they tend to wave their forelegs during visual agnostic displays.

-Adult females of these jumping spiders have more muted colors, plus significantly lowered allometric slopes than their male counterparts.
+Adult females of these jumping spiders have more muted colours, plus significantly lowered allometric slopes than their male counterparts.
 When males come across each other, they tend to wave their forelegs and will often confront each other until one of them decides to retreat.

 Where are they from?

-The Lyssomanes jumping spider is widely spread and has been commonly sighted in most Southeastern states across the US like Texas, Alabama, Tennessee, Mississippi, Florida, Arkansas, Louisiana, South Carolina, Virginia, North Carolina, Maryland, and the district of Columbia.
+The Lyssomanes jumping spider is widely spread and has been commonly sighted in most Southeastern states across the US like Texas, Alabama, Tennessee, Mississippi, Florida, Arkansas, Louisiana, South Carolina, Virginia, North Carolina, Maryland, and the District of Columbia.

 Outside of the US, our leaper friends have been sighted as far as Mexico’s eastern parts and the South of Guatemala.
 While they have been much rarer sightings of the Lyssomanes in Venezuela, our spider friends have also been seen as far as the west of Colorado.
-In Florida, the Lyssomanes has a vast population and have been mainly observed in citrus Orchards and Mexico’s subtropical forests.
+In Florida, the Lyssomanes have a vast population and have been mainly observed in citrus Orchards and Mexico’s subtropical forests.